SpaceKwazzart/hawtdawg-all-ears/FAQ.md

 # FAQ

+## Where can I name my favorite sweets?

 ## How many photos can I post?

 We know you want to show off your fabulous furry face, so we’ve given you space to upload up to 15 photos!